Content Navigation

 • Do file the form on time to avoid penalties.

-• Don't overlook the instructions provided by the IRS.
+• Don't ignore instructions provided by the IRS for completing the form.

 Misconceptions